TheCarmelGuy/SFND_3D_Object_Tracking/README.md

 <img src="course_code_structure.png" width="779" height="414" />

+## Description

+This project does the following:

+1. Finds Keypoints and Keypoint descriptors in image using several different classical CV algorithms
+2. Matches Keypoints from consecutive frames
+3. Uses YOLO detector to find bounding boxes of vehicles in image
+4. Project lidar points into image and clusters lidar points, based on bounding boxes
+5. Tracks vehicle directly in front of ego vehicle using keypoint matching matrix
+6. Calcultes Time-To-Collision using cluster lidar or keypoint descriptors with Constant Acceleration Model

 ## Report Results
 To view results, look at the "results" directory.
 There you will find:

 * ANALYSIS.md: goes over my observations of TTC computations for both the Camera case as well as the Lidar case